atoz-chevara/Cakestrap-2/README.md

  ```

 ###### Github Repo
-  - On GitHub, navigate to the main page of the repository.
+  - On GitHub, navigate to your CakePHP plugins directory
-  - Clone the repository to your CakePHP plugins directory
+  - Clone the repository with this link https://github.com/cmnworks/Bootstrap

 #### Configuration
   - Navigate to your app config folder